Jimjule/GBooks-Reading-List/README.md

 # Known Bugs

 - Tests do not run together, must be individually run
-- Will only save books from the first search each time the program is run

 # This Version

 - Design (List steps, consider input and output for each, should they share state?)
 - Refactor according to chart_plan.jpg
   - Remove superfluous code
-  - Remove unnecessary saving of top 5 results
-  - Rename methods
+  - Split large method
-  - Split methods per SRP
+  - Made methods private
-  - Reduce shared state
+- Can now save books from more than one search

 # To Be Implemented